TencentARC/ArcNerf/docs/datasets.md

 - If exists, help the ray sampling in modeling progress.
 Can be [] if not exist.
 - For the near/far, you can also set in `cfgs.rays.near/far`, or use ray-sphere intersection for near/far calculation by setting `cfgs.rays.bounding_radius`.
+- Since we use normalized rays for each image, it means that the given the same distance, the ray in center is extended further than corner ones.
+It makes the sampling in roughly a sphere, when the cameras aligned on sphere surface.
+If you want all the rays extended the same z-distance, you should not normalize the rays, this may be good for the case of large scene but not object.

 # Dataset Class
 Below are supported dataset class.